Rdawson96/usa-landmark-quiz/README.md

 ### User Stories
 - As a user, I want to test my knowledge of USA landmarks.
 - As a user, I want the quiz to be easy to navigate and understand.
-- As a user, I want immediate feedback on my answers.
+- As a user, I want feedback on my answers.
 - As a user, I want the quiz to be visually appealing with high-quality images.

 ### Colours Used